rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.1-arrays.md

 ![array meme](../../.gitbook/assets/array-meme.gif)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with array functionality time and space complexity
+* understand new python array slice syntax
+* understand how the basic syntax of Leetcode problems work

 ## Introduction

 Many of us will be familiar with arrays since we started using them in Coding Basics.
 This module will focus on Python-specific array syntax and array-specific practice problems.